vimode/frontend-mentor-challenges/fylo-landing-page-with-two-column-layout/README.md

 Layout was simple but tedious compared to newbie challenges.
 Footer had weird quirks mostly because of my markup decisions.
 The javascript for two email validations need to be worked on yet which seems a little different from previous challenges.

+There also seems to be a horizontal scroll on Chrome and not on Firefox, haven't found the problem yet.

 ----

 ##### Pending tasks

 - Email validation
 - Updated readme after javascript work
+- Fix horizontal scroll for webkit.
 - Live solution screenshot(s)
 - Submit to frontendmentor and add Solution submitted  at Frontend Mentor - [Submission link]()